MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/ksproperty-cameracontrol-extended-backgroundsegmentation.md

 |--|--|--|
 | Version 1 | Filter | Synchronous |

-The following flags can be placed in the **KSCAMERA_EXTENDEDPROP_HEADER.Flags** field to control portrait mode.
+The following flags can be placed in the **KSCAMERA_EXTENDEDPROP_HEADER.Flags** field to control shallow focus mode.

 ```cpp
 #define KSCAMERA_EXTENDEDPROP_BACKGROUNDSEGMENTATION_OFF          0x0000000000000000